Orso-bit/Football_Manager/README.md

 # Football_Manager

+---

 Football match manager

 [App name] is an iOS app built with Xcode designed to help you to easily manage your football team.
 Track your players, store individual stats, and organize matches effortlessly—all in one place.

 ## Key Features

+---

 - **Player Management**
-  Add players, save personal details, athletic stats, and upload profile pictures
+  Add players, save personal details, athletic stats.

 - **Custom Stats Tracking**
   Record agility, endurance, speed, strength, and vertical jump for each player.